Do we want to lose this special place?

 There are sound economic reasons for retaining horticulture and the garden centres in Enfield.
 A recent report by Oxford Economics The Economic Impact of Ornamental Horticulture and Landscaping in the UK quotes some impressive findings, including the fact that garden centres added nearly £1 billion to the UK GDP in 2017 and supported 2.9% of the UK’s retail workforce.

 The 2014 DMD [referred to above] includes specific policies to protect and improve Crews Hill.
 The new Local Plan should include similar policies, in addition to recognising the value of agriculture in general.
-The Council should seek to promote local food growing in the area, work with TfL to improve the W10 bus service for visitors, workers and local residents, and crack down more consistently on inappropriate activities in the area.
+The Council should seek to promote local food growing in the area, work with Transport for London [TfL] to improve the W10 bus service for visitors, workers and local residents, and crack down more consistently on inappropriate activities in the area.

-Let’s fight to save the Crews Hill we know and love!
+Let’s all fight to save the Crews Hill we know and love!